quorten/EddyWebViewer/libs/cjs/README.md

 * hjsprep.sh --- Convert JavaScript to "hjs" ("header" JavaScript):
   JavaScript with a C preprocessor statements.

+* djsprep.sh --- Remove import statements from a JavaScript file so that it can be processed with JSDoc.

 * hjssmash.sh --- Merge all JavaScript files included from the given input `hjs` file into an output JavaScript bundle.